iMissile/Self.Writing/Notes/DataScience_notes.md

 ## Dev
 - [Shen](https://shen-language.github.io/) is a portable functional programming language by Mark Tarver.
 It is the successor to the award-winning Qi language, with the added goal of being highly portable across platforms.
 More information is available on the [official website](http://shenlanguage.org/) and in The Book of Shen.
+- [Zed](https://zed.dev/) is a high-performance, multiplayer code editor from the creators of Atom and Tree-sitter.
+It's also open source.

 # 09.03.2024
 ## R